 Normally I’m not a huge fan of floral flavors like rose or lavender, but this subtly floral rose milk tea is surprisingly mellow.
 The addition of almond milk or cream helps with that, and the vanilla and rooibos add complexity.

 It’s a feminine drink with a surprising balance of earthy and floral flavors and creamy texture.
-You can use a little beet root powder food coloring if you want to make it pink.
+And you can use a little beet root powder if you want to make it pink.

-I’ve seen a lot of rose tea lattes with earl grey tea or matcha tea.
+I’ve seen a lot of rose tea latte recipes with earl grey tea or matcha tea.
 I like to use rooibos, which is a caffeine free herbal tea that has a slightly sweet and fruity flavor and a mild aroma.

 Are Rose Petals Toxic to Humans?

 Certain varieties of rose are edible, but make sure you buy organic (because you don’t want to ingest chemicals and pesticides).
-I buy this brand of rose water and this brand of rose buds and rose petals.
+On Amazon, I buy this brand of rose water and this brand of rose buds and rose petals.

 How Do You Make Tea From Rose Buds?

 In its most basic form, dried rose petals or rose buds are steeped with near-boiling water to make a floral tea-like drink.
 But this drink is actually not tea; the technical term for it is a “tisane”.

 Of course you can steep dried rose along with some form of tea in very hot water, and then it becomes rose-flavored tea!

 To make rose milk tea is, rose petals act as tea leaves and are either steeped in water and combined with some type of milk, or steeped in milk directly.